 Sixt offers a great selection of deals for car rental in Poland.
 With branches in Poland's major cities and airports, accessing our premium fleet of vehicles is quick and easy, allowing you to get on with enjoying your break in this fascinating country.
 When you rent a car in Poland from Sixt, you can be guaranteed the highest standards of vehicle, whether you opt for a luxury sedan or economy city car.
 Read on for more details on saving money on your rental and enjoying driving in Poland.

 Our diverse fleet means it is easy to find the right rental vehicle for your driving requirements.
-You can opt for a compact city car to negotiate the narrowest city streets or select a prestige brand to add some luxury to your travels.
-An SUV is great for exploring, while a minivan is perfect for larger groups.
+Browse our range of car categories and securely book online.
 Next, tailor your rental with numerous add-ons for an optimal ride.
 We have great deals on optional features such as child seats, GPS, additional driver and insurance coverage.
 Reserve your car rental for Poland ahead online or by phone and ensuring a better rate than waiting to your arrival.

 Poland accepts driving licenses from all EU countries and many other nations.
 US drivers will also need to show an international driving permit, which can be obtained before leaving from the Automobile Touring Alliance (AATA) or American Automobile Association (AAA).